zenwarr/codeforces/README.md

 }
 ```

-Each line in the test case is going to be checked against the corresponding line in `.a` file using this comparator, and the test is going to fail if the comparator returns `false` for any line.
+Each line in your solution output is going to be checked against the corresponding line in `.a` file using this comparator, and the test is going to fail if the comparator returns `false` for any line.

 The comparator does not know anything about internal structure of the output, so it is only usable for tests which can be compared line-by-line using the same condition.